 Men, women and children who want to improve their functional abilities.

 In the martial arts we are trained to empty our mind so we can meet whatever attack our opponent mounts, freshly and appropriately.
-Each moment is a newly created universe, an arena of spontaneous action.

 This centering changes everything in your life: the way you sleep, the way you wake, the way you sit, the way you stand, the way you walk, the way you move, the way you breathe, the way you feel, the way you think, the way you create.
 It is a way of being in the world.